ravibotkar/mycode/README.md

-Want to learn how to version control projects with git
+I Want to learn how to version control projects with git
 # mycode
 Tracking my code